JohnAltman1/JohnA-CMOR-438-Spring-2025/Supervised Learning/Linear Regression/README.md

 ## Notebook Contents

-The **Linear Regression Notebook** in this folder contains a brief explanation of the linear regression algorithm, and a demonstration of its use on the **Banknote Authentication** dataset.
+The **Linear Regression Notebook** in this folder contains an explanation of the linear regression algorithm, and a demonstration of its use on the **Banknote Authentication** dataset.